Phalloplasty and Scrotoplasty

 Schedule a consult:

 Phalloplasty, or creation of a penis using transplanted tissue from elsewhere on the body, is a gender affirming procedure for transmen.
-It is performed with a urologist and gynecologist to remove the vagina and create a scrotum from the labia majora.
+It is performed with a urologist and gynecologist to remove the vagina.
+Scrotoplasty is the creation of a scrotum from the labia majora.

-The goals of a phalloplasty are to be able to urinate in the standing position and to alleviate gender dysphoria.
-Implantation of scrotal implants or an erectile prosthesis is possible in a second procedure approximately a year after the initial phalloplasty.
+The goals of a phalloplasty and scrotoplasty are to be able to urinate in the standing position and to alleviate gender dysphoria.
+Implantation of scrotal implants or an erectile prosthesis is possible in a second procedure approximately a year after the initial phalloplasty and scrotoplasty.
 Donor sites for the tissue to create the phallus may include the forearm (radial forearm flap) or leg (anterolateral thigh flap) or a combination of both dependent on patient anatomy, BMI and patient preference.

 Frequently Asked Questions